Amagash/cloud_concepts/aws_certified_solution_architect_associate/5_EBS.md

 - Instance store volumes cannot be stopped.
 If the underlying hosts fails, you will lose your data
 - By default, both root volumes will be deleted on termination.
 However, with EBS volumes, you can tell AWS to keep the root device volume
 - EBS-backed instances can be stopped.
 You will not loose the data on this instance if it is stopped.

+## Protecting EBS volumes with encryption
+- Data at rest is encrypted inside the volume
+- All the data in flight moving between the instance and the volume is encrypted
+- All snapshots are encrypted
+- All volumes created from the snapshots are encrypted

+To encrypt volumes:
+1. Create a snapshot of the unencrypted root device volume.
+2. Create a copy of the snapshot and select the encrypt option.
+3. Create an AMI from the encrypted snapshot.
+4. Use that AMI to launch new encrypted instances.

+## What you need to know about EC2 Hibernation